w3f/polkadot-wiki/docs/learn/learn-xcm.md

 The Cross-Consensus Message Format, or **XCM**, is a **messaging format** and language used to communicate between consensus systems.

-One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is interoperability amongst parachains and any other participating consensus-driven systems.
-XCM is the language in which complex, cross-consensus conversations can occur.
+One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main functionalities is interoperability amongst parachains and any other participating consensus-driven systems.
+XCM is the language through which complex, cross-consensus interactions can occur.
 Two blockchains can "speak" XCM to seamlessly interact with each other using a standard messaging format.

 ![xcm](../assets/cross-consensus/xcm.drawio.svg)